maelihector/liri-node-app/README.md

  2. Retrieve arbitrary movie information for the movie referenced by the user  by calling the OMBD API
  3. Or call out to a text file that holds either of the two actions mentioned above, plus a random movie as an argument if the action is to retrieve movie information

-Aside from that LIRI appends all output to a log.txt for easier viewing of data.
+Aside from that LIRI appends all output to log.txt for easier viewing of data.

 ##  How does it work?